 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Dyed jade is hard to identify.
-Ideally, dyed jade has its own mark on the trade – it is Type C jade.
+Ideally, dyed jade has its mark on the trade – it is Type C jade.
 Dyed jade treatment can be spotted under UV light or magnification.
-The inhomogeneous concentration of dye can be observed under a great magnification.
+The inhomogeneous concentration of dye can be observed under great magnification.
 Only gemologists can identify dying for sure.

 Even more, the coloration of jade is often streaked or mottled, giving jadeite gemstones an interesting visual texture that carvers can use to create imaginative and intriguing effects.
 Learn how dyeing can be spotted in jade and how to become sure of jade coloration.

-If you are interested in checking out the best books about rock and minerals identification you can find them by clicking here (Amazon link).
+If you want to check out the best rock and mineral identification books, you can find them here (Amazon link).

 How Can You Tell if Jade Has Been Dyed?